 Symptoms of Neck Intervertebral Disc Disease (Cervical IVDD)

 Cervical IVDD occurs in the discs of the dog's neck.
-If you may notice one or more of the following symptoms, which can affect the whole body and range from mild to very severe contact your veterinarian immediatly, or visit your closest animal emergency hospital for urgent care:
+If you notice one or more of the following symptoms, which can affect the whole body and range from mild to very severe, contact your veterinarian immediately, or visit your closest animal emergency hospital for urgent care:

 - Head held low